memgraph/mage/rust/rsmgp-sys/README.md

 your `Cargo.toml` project file.

 ```
+[dependencies]
+c_str_macro = "1.0.2"
+rsmgp-sys = "^0.1.0"

 [lib]
 name = "query_module_name"
 crate-type = ["cdylib"]
 ```

+## Usage and Implementation Details

+In the module/procedure code, it's preferred to use `Edge`, `List`, `Map`, `Memgraph`, `Path`, `Property`, `Value`, `Vertex` structures.
+Structures prefixed by `Mgp` are there to be a bridge between the procedure code and Memgraph.  `Mgp` prefixed structures should be used to return data to Memgraph / client.
+Underlying pointers prefixed by `mgp_` are exposed but shouldn't be directly manipulated in the procedure call.
+The whole point of this library is to hide that complexity as much as possible.

 Memgraph Rust query modules API uses [CStr](https://doc.rust-lang.org/std/ffi/struct.CStr.html) (`&CStr`) becuase